 - Move some or all of the amounts owed to the end of your loan.

 - Modify some aspects of your loan to make up for the amount owed.
 (Usually that means extending the length of your mortgage, but it could also include changing your interest rate.)

 - Start a repayment plan.
 (This results in a higher monthly payment, usually for three to six months but could vary depending on your specific circumstances.)

 I have mortgage insurance.
 Will entering into a Pandemic Forbearance Plan affect it?

 A forbearance plan may extend the number of months you must pay on time to cancel your Private Mortgage Insurance (PMI) or FHA Mortgage Insurance Premium (MIP).

 I was delinquent on my mortgage prior to COVID-19.
 Can I still qualify for the Pandemic Forbearance Plan?

 Yes.
-The forbearance plan is available to all affected homeowners with federally backed loans, including those who were delinquent prior to the pandemic.
-Your delinquency may, however, impact the options that may be available to you at the end of your forbearance plan.
+The forbearance plan is available to all affected homeowners, including those who were delinquent prior to the pandemic.
+Your delinquency may, however, impact the solutions that may be available to you at the end of your forbearance plan.